-It wasn’t nearly as bad as the Target breach, nevertheless Neiman Marcus is reporting 1.1 million debit and credit cards used in its retail stores were compromised in the recently-revealed 2013 security
+It wasn’t nearly as bad as the Target breach, nevertheless Neiman Marcus is reporting 1.1 million debit and credit cards used in its retail stores were compromised in the recently-revealed 2013 security breach.

 While the forensic and criminal investigations are ongoing, the luxury retailer has confirmed at least one point: malicious software, also known as malware, was clandestinely installed on its system.
 Neiman Marcus said it appears that the malware actively collected or "scraped" credit card data from July 16, 2013 to October 30, 2013.